tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 ![](Attachments/Pasted%20image%2020240427205211.png)

 - Transforming F(z) and f(kT) is commutative.

+## Inverse Z transform
+- There are two methods for finding inverse Z transform:
+	- Partial-fraction expansion
+	- Power series method
+- Keep in mind that since the Z transform came from the sampled waveform, the inverse z-transform **will only yield values of the time function at the sampling instants.**
+-

+## Example
 ![](Attachments/Pasted%20image%2020240427205707.png)
 ![](Attachments/Pasted%20image%2020240427205722.png)
 ![](Attachments/Pasted%20image%2020240427205734.png)
 ![](Attachments/Pasted%20image%2020240427205819.png)

 ## Partial table of Z and S transforms
 ![](Attachments/Pasted%20image%2020240427205856.png)